 The integration of genomic approaches into mustard breeding, while promising, is not without its challenges.
 One of the primary difficulties is the limited genomic resources available for Brassica species, particularly mustard.
 Although the genomes of some Brassica species have been sequenced, the availability of comprehensive and high-quality genomic resources for mustard (particularly for Brassica juncea, the most widely cultivated mustard species) remains limited.
 This gap in genomic knowledge hinders the full potential of genomic tools such as Marker-Assisted Selection (MAS) and Genomic Selection (GS), as the lack of high-quality reference genomes and well-annotated gene sequences limits the identification of key genes and markers associated with desirable traits.
 Furthermore, without a sufficiently detailed understanding of the mustard genome, it is challenging to accurately predict the effects of genomic variations on traits such as yield, oil content, and disease resistance.

 Another significant challenge in applying genomic tools to mustard breeding is the difficulty in translating genomic findings into practical applications.
 While genomic data can provide valuable insights into the genetic basis of desirable traits, the process of translating these findings into effective breeding strategies is often slow and complex.
-For example, the identification of genes associated with specific traits, such as drought tolerance or oil content, is just the first step(Tyagi et al,2025).
+For example, the identification of genes associated with specific traits, such as drought tolerance or oil content, is just the first step (Tyagiet al,2025).
 The implementation of this knowledge into breeding programs requires the development of reliable molecular markers, validation of their effectiveness in diverse genetic backgrounds, and incorporation into breeding populations.

 Additionally, genetic diversity in mustard crops remains relatively low compared to other major crops like maize or wheat, which further complicates breeding efforts.
 Limited genetic variability reduces the ability to introduce novel traits from wild relatives or other Brassica species, which could enhance the resilience and productivity of mustard crops.